 Restrict File Permissions

 Ensure file permissions are set correctly.
 WordPress recommends setting directories to 755 and files to 644.
-This prevents unauthorized users from modifying critical files.
+This prevents unauthorised users from modifying critical files.

 How Do I Password Protect a WP-Admin Folder?